-Mehldau has two sides to his musical personality that form a dichotomy.
+Mehldau’s musical personality forms a dichotomy.
 He is first and foremost an improviser, and greatly cherishes the surprise and wonder that can occur from a spontaneous musical idea that is expressed directly, in real time.
 But he also has a deep fascination for the formal architecture of music, and it informs everything he plays.
 In his most inspired playing, the actual structure of his musical thought serves as an expressive device.
-As he plays, he is listening to how the ideas unwind, and the order in which they reveal themselves.
-Each tune has a strongly felt narrative arch, whether it expresses itself in a beginning and an end, or something left intentionally open-ended.
+As he plays, he listens to how ideas unwind, and the order in which they reveal themselves.
+Each tune has a strongly felt narrative arch, whether it expresses itself in a beginning, an end, or something left intentionally open-ended.
 The two sides of Mehldau’s personality—the improviser and the formalist—play off each other, and the effect is often something like controlled chaos.

 Mehldau has performed around the world at a steady pace since the mid-1990s, with his trio and as a solo pianist.
 His performances convey a wide range of expression.
 There is often an intellectual rigor to the continuous process of abstraction that may take place on a given tune, and a certain density of information.
 That could be followed by a stripped down, emotionally direct ballad.
 Mehldau favors juxtaposing extremes.
 He has attracted a sizeable following over the years, one that has grown to expect a singular, intense experience in his performance.